 Apart from the snow blanketing Denver, winter in the city can be pretty dreary.
 Side Stories, in collaboration with RiNo Arts District, wants to add some color and creativity to your life through its second annual outdoor film installation.
 In the evening from March 1 through March 8, digital artworks—ranging from live action, animation, documentary, and experimental—will be projected onto eight different urban exteriors throughout RiNo.

 The event, which had its inaugural run in February 2018, is designed to show some love to Colorado-based artists and give people another reason to get out and explore another part of Denver.
-“It’s essentially a walking tour of RiNo,” says Fiona Arnold, and executive team member for Side Stories.
+“It’s essentially a walking tour of RiNo,” says Fiona Arnold, an executive team member for Side Stories.

 This year, Side Stories held a call for artists to submit concepts and bid on a wall.
 A jury made up of Mariel Rodriguez-McGill, the deputy film commissioner at the Colorado Office of Economic Development and International Trade; Adam Lerner, the director of the Museum of Contemporary Art; Mary Lester of the Martin Family Foundation; Annie Geimer of Meow Wolf, and Britta Erickson, festival director of the Denver Film Society, selected eight artists out of the 70-plus that applied.
 Each artist was given a $5,000 stipend to produce a five-minute film loop with their chosen wall in mind.